5 Best Live Streaming Service Providers For Your School

 MyLiveDistrict is a live streaming service geared toward educators.
 Their pricing starts at $149 per month.
 However, this is more a set-up fee for their online dashboard with 50GB of storage.
 For ad-free live streaming, you can pay for custom design specific to your streaming needs.

 One specificity of this OVP (Online Video Provider) is that they offer to send you the live streaming equipment.
 Depending on what your school needs, you can choose from different packages of live streaming equipment for purchase and, in some cases, for rent.

-One drawback of MyLiveDistrict is that they does not seem offer a free trial, which we think is the best way for broadcasters to choose their video streaming solution without paying anything upfront.
+One drawback of MyLiveDistrict is that they do not seem to offer a free trial, which we think is the best way for broadcasters to choose their video streaming solution without paying anything upfront.

 Pricing starts at $997 a year and is customized according to the amount of bandwidth and storage your school needs.
 This platform also offers video transcoding services, an embeddable player, and unlimited administrative users.